 Not-for-profit community organisations, with an eligible governing document are eligible to apply for potentially up to £2,500 to support community projects.

 Welcome to the Supporting Communities Fund page.

-Eligible Projects or Events must take place from April 2020.
+Eligible Projects or Events applying for the 2021/22 cycle of funding must take place from April 2021.

 Note: The Supporting Communities Fund cannot make awards for Capital Projects.
-Capital expenditure is spend on assets, the useful economic life of which is greater than one financial year and has a resale value.
+Capital expenditure is spend on assets, the useful economic life of which is greater than one financial year.
 The term 'assets' would not include items classed as consumables - these are goods which are bought, used and replaced, such as office stationery, small tools and equipment, clothing or toys, which would all be eligible for grant funding.

 The Community Development team can also assist with developing new projects, exploring income generation opportunities, identifying other sources of funding, community engagement and evaluation techniques.
 Does your community group contribute to Argyll & Bute Council Strategies and Plans?
 A handy guide to Argyll & Bute Council Strategies and Plans can be found here: A guide to Argyll and Bute strategies and plans